arrlancore/claude-react-template/docs/chat-ui.md

 *   **Core Components:**
     *   `MessageList`: Displays a list of messages from the user and the assistant.
     *   `ChatInput`: Allows users to type and send text messages.
+Supports disabled state for interactive sessions.
     *   `CodeCardComponent`: Renders static code blocks within assistant messages.
     *   `ProblemCard`: Displays information about a DSA problem and provides an option to open an interactive editor.
     *   `MonacoEditorPanel`: An embedded Monaco editor for users to write and submit code for DSA problems.
 Includes features for running code against test cases (system and custom) and viewing results.
     *   `TypingIndicator`: Shows when the assistant is "typing."
+    *   `PatternChoiceButtons`: Interactive pattern selection component with confidence levels and auto-focus.
+    *   `InteractiveElementWrapper`: Wrapper component for future interactive elements.

 *   **Implemented Features (✅ Done / 🚧 Partially Done / ❌ Not Done):**
     *   ✅ Sending and receiving text-based messages.